 ITEM 2.
 UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS

 Unregistered Sales of Equity Securities

-All sales of unregistered equity securities during the period covered by this report were previously reported on Form 8-K.
+Other than as reported below, all sales of unregistered equity securities during the period covered by this report were previously reported on Form 8-K.